Dirac and Maxwell systems in split octonions: Split octonions

-It is known that the anti-commuting basis units of octonions and split octonions, $xy = -yx$, are Moufang loops \cite{Paal}.
+Now we want to show that complete algebra of the seven hypercomplex basis units of the split octonions follows from the Moufang and Malcev relations written for only three vector-like split octonionic elements $J_{n}$.
+It is known that the anti-commuting basis units of octonions and split octonions, $xy=-yx$, are Moufang loops \cite{Paal}.
 The algebra formed by them is not associative but instead is alternative, i.e. the associator

 is totally antisymmetric

 Consequently, any two units $x$ and $y$ generate an associative subalgebra and obey the following mild associative laws:

 The octonionic basis units also satisfy the flexible Moufang identities: